Murray Cod (2020)

 New South Wales

-On the basis of the evidence provided above, Murray Cod in New South Wales is classified as an undefined stock.
+On the basis of the evidence provided above, Murray Cod in New South Wales is classified as a depleted stock.

 Queensland

-Anecdotal evidence provided by recreational anglers indicates substantial declines in Murray Cod populations in Queensland.
-It is generally accepted that native fish populations in the Murray–Darling Basin’s rivers have declined to an estimated 10 per cent of the levels before European settlement [Murray–Darling Basin Commission 2004].
-The decline is thought to have resulted from a combination of flow regulation, habitat degradation, reduced water quality, barriers to movement, introduced species and overexploitation from illegal fishing [Murray–Darling Basin Commission 2004].
+Anecdotal evidence provided by recreational anglers indicates Murray Cod populations in Queensland have declined from historical levels.
+It is generally accepted that native fish populations in the Murray–Darling Basin’s rivers have declined to an estimated 10% of pre-European abundances [Murray–Darling Basin Commission 2004].
+The decline is thought to have resulted from a combination of flow regulation, habitat degradation, reduced water quality, barriers to movement, introduced species and historical overexploitation from illegal fishing [Murray–Darling Basin Commission 2004].

 South Australia

-In South Australia, previous stock assessments in the Murray River and Lower Lakes noted a significant decline in annual commercial landings from 140 t in the late-1950s, to less than 10 t in the 1970s–80s [Ye et al. 2000, Ye and Zampatti 2007].
+In South Australia, previous stock assessments in the Murray River and Lower Lakes noted a significant decline in annual commercial landings from 140 t in the late-1950s, to less than 10 t in the 1970s–80s [Ye et al. 2000; Ye and Zampatti 2007].
 Following a moratorium on commercial and recreational fishing from January 1990–December 1993, combined with high flows in the early-1990s, annual catch increased gradually to 28.5 t in 2001–02.
 The Murray Cod commercial fishery ceased in the South Australian Murray River in July 2003 following restructuring of inland native fisheries.
-Although Murray Cod is still a ‘permitted species’ to be taken in the commercial Lakes and Coorong Fishery, there is currently a temporary closure (implemented since 2010 under the Fisheries Management Act 2007 [South Australia]) that prohibits commercial harvest.
+Although Murray Cod was still a ‘permitted species’ to be taken in the commercial Lakes and Coorong Fishery, there was a temporary closure (implemented between 2010 and 2021 under the Fisheries Management Act 2007 [South Australia]) that prohibits commercial harvest.
+Since 2021, the closure has been transferred to the Fisheries Management (General) Regulations 2017.
 Unlike other states/jurisdictions, Murray Cod had not historically been stocked in the South Australian reaches of the Murray River [Gillanders and Ye 2011].
-Since 2016, however, the Department of Primary Industries and Regions and RecFish South Australia, have released about 300 000 fingerlings into different river reaches in the South Australian lower Murray.
+From 2016 to 2022, however, the Department of Primary Industries and Regions and RecFish South Australia, released approximately 300,000 fingerlings across the South Australian reaches of the Murray River.

 Murray Cod is a popular recreational fish species in South Australian inland waters.
 The 2007–08 South Australian Recreational Fishing Survey estimated that 507 Murray Cod (around 2.1 t) were harvested from the lower Murray River [Jones 2009].
 No Murray Cod were reported as caught in the Lower Lakes region.
-There was little change in the total number of fish caught since the 2000–01 survey [Henry and Lyle 2003], but release rates increased from 48 per cent in 2000–01 to 73 per cent in 2007–08 [Jones 2009], potentially reducing recreational fishing mortality.
+There was little change in the total number of fish caught from a 2000–01 survey [Henry and Lyle 2003], but release rates increased from 48% in 2000–01 to 73% in 2007–08 [Jones 2009], potentially reducing recreational fishing mortality.
 The 2007–08 figures should only be considered indicative because the precision levels of all estimates were low as a result of low numbers of participants reporting Murray Cod catch, as well as low numbers of Murray Cod harvested.
 There was a moratorium on recreational fishing for Murray Cod in South Australia in 2009 and 2010.
-Since 2011, a catch-and-release fishery has been permitted for this species in the South Australian Murray River during the open season, except for a closure area in Chowilla.
-The most recent South Australian Recreational Fishing Survey in 2013–14 [Giri and Hall 2015] did not report any catch of this species in the lower Murray River.
+Since 2011, a catch-and-release fishery has been permitted for this species in the South Australian Murray River except for an annual spawning season closure (August–December), and a year-round closure in Chowilla.
+No catch was reported for this species in the 2013–14 recreational fishing survey [Giri and Hall 2015].
+The most recent South Australian Recreational Fishing Survey in 2021–22 [Beckman et al. 2023] estimated that 2,435 Murray Cod were caught in South Australia, with 74% of the catch from the lower Murray River.

-In the absence of a commercial fishery, or dedicated fishery-independent monitoring programs, the primary measures for biomass and fishing mortality are total catch and catch per unit effort (CPUE) from three long-term (8–11 year) fish assemblage monitoring projects in the lower Murray River from 2002–13 [Zampatti et al. 2014].
-During this period, CPUE data from electrofishing and drum netting indicated that relative abundance was low.
+In the absence of a commercial fishery, or dedicated fishery-independent monitoring programs, the primary measures for biomass and fishing mortality are total catch and catch per unit effort (CPUE) from several long-term (8–18 year) fish assemblage monitoring projects in the lower Murray River from 2002 to 2023 [Zampatti et al. 2014; Fredberg et al. in prep., Ye et al. 2023].
+From 2002 to 2013 [Zampatti et al. 2014], CPUE data from electrofishing and drum netting indicated that relative abundance was low.
 Length-frequency distributions indicated that fish collected in main channel habitats of the lower Murray River were predominantly large (more than 800 mm total length) and represented a broad range of age classes (8–46 years).
-Murray Cod recruitment was minimal in the predominantly still-water main channel habitats during the drought in 2001–10, despite some recruitment in the flowing water habitats of the Chowilla anabranch system [Zampatti et al. 2014].
-Nevertheless, some juvenile fish (less than 500 mm total length) were collected in main channel habitats in years following increases in river flow (for example, 2010–11 and 2011–12) [Zampatti et al. 2014].
-From 2014–20, some annual recruitment was detected in the main channel of the lower Murray River and these cohorts seem to have persisted in the population during subsequent years [Ye et al. 2021].
-Electrofishing CPUE data from 2014–20 indicate similar, albeit slightly increased, abundance of Murray Cod in the main channel of the lower Murray River, relative to 2002–13, reflecting recent recruitment [Ye et al. 2021].
-Overall, the data provide an indication of a fairly stable adult population, and periodic successful recruitment, but no evidence of any substantial increase in abundance towards historical levels prior to the mid-1960s.
+Across the Millennium drought period of 2001 to 2010, Murray Cod recruitment was minimal in the predominantly still-water main channel habitats, although recruitment did occur in the flowing water habitats of the Chowilla anabranch system [Zampatti et al. 2014].
+In subsequent years, following increases in river flow (e. g.
+2010–11 and 2011–12), some juvenile fish (less than 500 mm total length) were collected in main channel habitats [Zampatti et al. 2014].
+From 2014 to 2022, annual recruitment was detected in the main channel of the lower Murray River and Chowilla, in particular during 2019–20, and these cohorts have persisted in the population during subsequent years [Ye et al. 2023].
+Electrofishing CPUE data from 2014 to 2023 indicate similar, albeit slightly increased, abundances of Murray Cod across the lower Murray River, relative to 2002 to 2013, reflecting some recent recruitment [Fredberg et al. in prep; Ye et al. 2023].
+Overall, the data provide an indication of a stable adult population, and periodic successful recruitment, but no evidence of increases in abundance towards historical levels (i.e. prior to the mid-1960s).

 The above evidence indicates that the biomass of this stock is depleted and that recruitment is likely to be impaired.
 Current fishing mortality has been reduced by management to a level that should allow the stock to recover with river flow and habitat rehabilitation; however, measurable improvements are yet to be detected.